asapSAGNIK/P.L.A.T.E/docs/frontend-code.md

 - **Internationalization (i18n)**: Supporting multiple languages.
 - **Progressive Web App (PWA)**: Enhancing offline capabilities and installability.
 - **Advanced Animations**: Implementing more sophisticated UI transitions.
 - **Component Library**: Developing a reusable component library for consistency.

+### Authentication
+- **All authentication is handled via Supabase Auth (Google provider only).**
+- Use Supabase client SDK to implement "Sign in with Google" button.
+- No custom login/register forms or password reset flows.
+- Use Supabase session/user state for authentication and API calls.